Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

-with $\lambda$ defined in \eqref{eq:phi0_lambda}.
-This estimate is crucial for adaptively subdividing the interval in the case $p=1/2$.
+with $\lambda$ defined in \eqref{eq:lambda}.
+This predictor is used to guide adaptive subdivision of the polar interval in the case $p=1/2$, where no singularity-swap formulation is applied.

-We begin by deriving an error estimate for a general $n$-point quadrature rule, followed by the specific case of the Gauss–Legendre rule.
-The final result is provided in \textit{Error estimate \ref{est:B_quad}}.
+We begin by deriving a predictor applicable to a general $n$-point quadrature rule, expressed in terms of its error function $k_n(t)$, and then specialize the construction to the Gauss–Legendre rule.
+The resulting predictor is summarized in \textit{Error predictor \ref{est:B_quad}}.